rayun56/mochad/README.md

 error.

-The solution was to bring back the installation provided by the original author nnauka in [mochad-0.1.17](https://sourceforge.net/projects/mochad/files/).
+The solution was to restore the `systemd` and `udev` directories found in the original [mochad-0.1.17](https://sourceforge.net/projects/mochad/files/) repository by mmauka.
+Modification of the `Makefile.am` was also necessary.

 ## Installation of `mochad`

 ### Prerequisite

-    sudo apt install libusb-1.0-0-dev
+    $ sudo apt install libusb-1.0-0-dev

+On the Raspberry Pi it was also necessary to install `autoconf`

+    $ sudo apt install autoconf

+While not strictly necessary, `netcat` is useful when testing the `mochad` deaemon.
+It was present on two of the test platforms but it had to be added on the Raspberry Pi.

+    $ sudo apt install netcat-openbsd

 ### Getting the source